xwingtabled/XwingTabled/README.md

 This app uses artwork from Fantasy Flight's image CDN, open source card and text data from [Guido Kessel's Xwing Data 2 project](https://github.com/guidokessels/xwing-data2), and [GeordanR's X-Wing Miniatures Font](https://github.com/geordanr/xwing-miniatures-font).
-This app is not distributed with copyright artwork or card data on its own.
 Data is downloaded and cached upon first use.
 Artwork is hotlinked from Fantasy Flight for web versions of this application, and downloaded and cached for mobile versions.